 The Beosound A1 (2nd Gen) is one of the premium portable speakers from the house of Bang & Olufsen.
 It’s a small circular-shaped speaker that easily fits into your pocket or your tote bag.
-It’s a waterproof speaker, and you can easily take it to the beach.
+It’s waterproof, and you can easily take it to the beach.
 Another speaker in the same form factor is the Marshall Emberton Bluetooth speaker.
 This one is in almost the same price bracket and ticks off the right boxes.

 Hence, it brings us to an important question—is the Bang & Olufsen Beosound A1 better than Marshall Emberton?
 Is it the other way around?